I wrote a book about having conversations with your teens.

-I have broken College Bound into 14 conversations.
+I broke College Bound into 14 conversations.
 They range in topics from setting up a college budget, obtaining letters of recommendation, contacting colleges with questions to finding scholarships, and more.
 Each chapter covers a conversation, why each is important, different things to think about, and how to talk about each topic.

 There are many other conversations with your teens that need to occur, but for the sake of the book, these topics were the ones I felt were the most important when thinking about college and life prep.